sajayprakash/megathread/README.md

 - [lingva-translate](https://lingva.ml/) - a Free and Open Source Alternative front-end for Google Translate.
 - [VirusTotal.com](https://www.virustotal.com/) - Analyze suspicious files and URLs to detect types of malware, automatically share them with the security community.
 - [kutt.it](https://kutt.it/) - An open source modern URL shortener.
-- [Repo Remover](https://reporemover.xyz/) - A web app that helps you archive and delete old/unused repos, quickly and easily.

 # Operating Systems